mgordanier/francesca-giacco-author-site/src/content/markdown/index.md

       funky wine labels, good taste, and true inspiration, Francesca Giacco has penned a stunningly cool and stylish debut.”
     attribution: —Paul Beatty, Man Booker Prize winning author of *The Sellout*
+  - quote:
-  - quote: "\"If Sally Rooney and Frances Mayes co-wrote a novel in an Airbnb near the Spanish Steps, it might read something like *Six Days in Rome*.
-Smart, keenly observed, and deeply felt, this is a book for anyone who's ever journeyed abroad to find themselves.\""
+      '"If Sally Rooney and Frances Mayes co-wrote a novel in an Airbnb near the Spanish Steps, it might read something like *Six Days in Rome*.
+Smart, keenly observed, and deeply felt, this is a book for anyone who''s ever journeyed abroad to find themselves."'
+    attribution:
-    attribution: —David Ebershoff, New York Times bestselling author of *The Danish Girl* and *The 19th Wife*
+      —David Ebershoff, New York Times bestselling author of *The Danish Girl* and *The 19th Wife*
 author_photo: ../images/authorphoto2.jpg
 author_photo_alt_text: Author photo of Francesca Giacco.